 Upon arrival to NSW Prep, candidates are required to complete a PST (Physical Screening Test), consisting of the usual push-ups, sit-ups, pull-ups, swim, and run routine.

 Over the next two months, SEAL and SWCC candidates participate in physical training instruction.
 The candidates are introduced to and trained in topics such as swimming techniques, principles of running, and strength and conditioning, just to name a few.

 Candidates are broken down into physical training groups, based on ability level.
 The training regimen is fluid and changes daily in an effort to improve the physical level of these wannabe operators.
 Physical assessments are conducted often, which helps in tracking improvement and setting goals.

 In addition to the daily physical routine, students spend time in an academic setting: NSW needs more than basic knuckle-draggers.
-There, candidates are introduced to many subjects, including principles of team building, mental toughness, treatment of heat/hypothermia related injuries, and nutrition.
+There, candidates are introduced to many subjects, including principles of team building, mental toughness, treatment of heat- and hypothermia-related injuries, and nutrition.
 Performing at a high level physically requires strong performance mentally and vice versa.
 Academic achievement in the SEAL and SWCC pipelines is just as important as physical performance.

-Throughout the two months at NSW Prep, each candidate’s progress is tracked, determining their ability to improve and desire to be there.
+Throughout the two months at NSW Prep, each candidate’s progress is tracked in order to determine their ability to improve and their desire to be there.